 - Kunstgewerbemuseum (Museum of Decorative Arts), Kulturforum

-We end our day with a guided tour of the Kunstgewerbemuseum which houses an important collection of applied arts and crafts including outstanding collections of fashion and design.
+Our visit ends with a guided tour of the Kunstgewerbemuseum which houses an important collection of applied arts and crafts including outstanding collections of fashion and design.
 Exhibits include magnificent reliquaries made of gold and precious gemstones, exquisite vases of glass and porcelain, finely embroidered textiles, ornate inlaid furniture and complete sets of wall panelling such as the Chamber of Mirrors from Schloss Wiesentheid, as well as classic examples of modern industrial design.
 The fashion gallery displays approximately 130 costumes and as many accessories, dating from the 18th century to the present day, with exclusive clothing of Coco Chanel, Christian Dior and Yves Saint Laurent.
 (Overnight Berlin) BL

 Day 9: Wednesday 26 September, Berlin Mitte